Certificate II in Racing Industry (This is a general qualification related to conditions operating in the thoroughbred code)

 National Course Code: RGR20218

-The nationally accredited Certificate II in Racing Industry will put you on the fast track to a career in the horse racing industry.
-Learn the foundation skills you need to safely handle horses during feeding, grooming, and exercising and start your career in breeding, training or racing stables.
+The nationally accredited Certificate II in Racing Industry will fast track your career in the racing industry as a stablehand and work areas like breeding, training, or racing stables.
+Learn foundational skills and knowledge to safely handle horses during feeding, grooming and exercising.

 LEARN NEW SKILLS

 Through a mix of theory and practical coursework, learn to:

 - Identify horse behaviours and read their body language

 - Provide first aid to horses

 - Comply with racing industry ethics and follow safety standards

 Develop the attributes to help you get ahead:

 - A love for working with horses and care for their welfare